folkforms/docker-tasks/tests/test-cases/test-case-release-private-latest.md

-# Test case for 'release latest'
+# Test that calling 'release latest' with 'defaultRelease: private' will be a private release

 ## Description

-Test that calling 'release latest' will run the correct commands.
+Test that calling 'release latest' with 'defaultRelease: private' will be a private release.

 ## Input config